blro-ep/ITCNE23-SEM-I/aws-iac/README.md

 - Validate templates before using them
 - Use Cloud Init to deploy software packages and run commands
 - Use Termination Protection for critical stacks
+- Make your code more readable and use short yaml syntax for CloudFormation
+- Add comments to your code to make it easier to understand

 **Security Groups**